donny/Nightingale/README.md

 I have used the [Internet Chuck Norris Database](http://www.icndb.com) before and the [REST API](http://www.icndb.com/api/) is super easy to use.
 For the `Chuck Norris` jokes, we use the following resource URL: `http://api.icndb.com/jokes/random?escape=javascript&exclude=[nerdy,explicit]`.
 And for the `Linus Torvalds` jokes: `http://api.icndb.com/jokes/random?firstName=Linus&lastName=Torvalds&escape=javascript&limitTo=[nerdy]&exclude=[explicit]`.

-The main screen is implemented as [`CommonJokeScreen.js`](https://github.com/donny/nightingale/blob/master/components/CommonJokeScreen.js) with the following `render`:
+The main screen is implemented as [`CommonJokeScreen.js`](https://github.com/donny/nightingale/blob/master/components/CommonJokeScreen.js) with the following `render` function:

 ```javascript
 render() {